JakeLin/blog/DW2016-presenter-submission.md

 **About you**

 Jake is a Mobile Developer at REA Group and mainly works on realestate.com.au iOS App.
-He is passionate about bridging desing and development flow.
-Jake is also an active Open Source contributor and develops and mantains some popular projects like SwiftWeather and IBAnimatable.
+He is passionate about bridging design and development flow.
+Jake is also an active open source contributor and develops and mantains some popular projects like SwiftWeather(3.6k+ stars) and IBAnimatable (4k+ stars).
 According to github-awards.com, he is NO.1 Swift developer in Australia and NO.9 in the world.

 **Your Picture**